Skip to content

 Version-1.4.2

-The configuration for the Datakit Operator is in JSON format and is stored as a separate ConfigMap in Kubernetes, which is loaded into the container as an environment variable.
+The Datakit Operator configuration is in JSON format and is stored in Kubernetes as a separate ConfigMap.
+It is loaded into the container as environment variables.

 The default configuration is as follows: